Writing and Teaching Writing: It’s the Same Thing

 Creative Writing: Getting Surreal

 Recently, at the Centauri Arts Academy, I’ve been using surrealist experiments as a part of the writing workshops.
 Most people take writing workshops for one of three reasons.
 The first two are usually evident to them: they want to learn techniques that will help make them better writers, and they want to share their work to get help with the editing process.
-But there is a third reason that writing workshops can be a huge […]
+But there is a third reason that writing workshops can be a huge help to young or emerging writers: they help us to identify what inspires us, how and when we are at our most creative, and under what conditions we write best.
+Discussion with like-minded people is a great way to discover many of these things about ourselves.
+So are surrealist writing [...]

 2015-04-24T00:22:19-04:00April 24, 2015|Home Page, On Writing, Young Writers!|